-Clearly, a lawsuit for 8 pennies is not the norm, the very fact that this lawsuit was filed with the NYS court system should give you an idea of just how aggressive and relentless the creditors and their collection attorneys have no become.
-And, this is why it is highly recommended that you contact us immediately if and when you are served with a summons to collect a debt.
+Clearly, a lawsuit for 8 cents is not the norm, However, the very fact that this lawsuit was filed with the NYS court system should give you an idea of just how aggressive and relentless the creditors and their collection attorneys have now become.
+And, this is why it is highly recommended that you contact The Credit Card Defense Center immediately if and when you are served with a summons to collect a debt.
 Your financial good health could be at risk and is certainly in jeopardy.

 What Happens When You Default